rose-coste/docs-container-service/_best-practices/docker-best-practices-container-linking.md

 just aren’t ready to be integrated into mission-critical/production-grade stacks.

-An alterative that is becoming an industry standard is to use a service registration and discovery tool.
+An alternative that is becoming an industry standard is to use a service registration and discovery tool.
+You can read more about this at [Introduction to container technologies: registration and discovery of container services] (/container-technolgies-registration-discover/).

+## Resources

+For detailed background information about Docker best practices for the Rackspace Container Service, follow the links suggested at
+[Introduction to container ecosystems and technologies: suggested reading] (/container-technologies-references/).